 You could also tape down a letter using masking tape to form the shape and ask your child to add toys following the lines of the letter.

 If your child is a little more hands-on then finger painting is a great way to help them recognize and practice letters.
 Ask them to copy the letters from their alphabet flashcards or the letters they see around the room.
 This is a fun and messy activity but it will also be a great way to encourage letter recognition.

-If your child likes building using LEGO then this is an activity that is perfect for them!
+If your child likes building using LEGO, then this is an activity that is perfect for them!
 Get a bucket of LEGO bricks and ask your child to build the letter of the week (or however you’re introducing them).
-Show your little ones what you want them to do or take it in turns creating the letters.
+Show your little ones what you want them to do, or take turns creating the letters.
 Sometimes it’s fun to have mom or dad building too!

 Tracing Letters on Paper with a Pen

 A more traditional way to encourage your little one to practice letters is to print out some letters on paper and have them practice tracing them.
 These alphabet handwriting sheets can help!

 This traditional way of practicing helps them learn how to create the letters and practice holding a pen or pencil to develop fine motor skills.